-On receiving the Read Single Block command, the M24LR04E-R reads the requested block and sends back its 32-bit value in the response.
-The Protocol_extension_flag should be set to 0 for the M24LR04E-R to operate correctly.
+On receiving the Read Single Block command, the M24LR16E-R reads the requested block and sends back its 32-bit value in the response.
+The Protocol_extension_flag should be set to 1 for the M24LR16E-R to operate correctly.
+If the Protocol_extension_flag is at 0, the M24LR16E-R answers with an error code.
+The Option_flag is supported.